ShoeNoodle/Eportfolio/README.md

 # Portfolio
 Future plans;

-<br> Scalability, make it work for phones and smaller resolutions.
+Scalability, make it work for phones and smaller resolutions.

 Beautify.